Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 Flying is not really used in the game but seeing those values assumes that it is either an unknown cheat or was used by the developers to explore the map quickly.

-### Events
+### Tile change events

-There can be an arbitrary amount of events.
+There can be up to 750 tile change events.
 Each is encoded as 6 bytes.
-The end of events is encoded as a 0-uword (end marker).
+The end of the events is encoded as a 0-uword (end marker).

-Not every event is decoded yet.

-The only 100% decoded event is the change tile event:

 Offset | Type | Description
 --- | --- | ---